 Ixia viridiflora Lam.

-Ixia viridiflora is one of the most striking and unusual of our winter-rainfall bulbous plants and very few plants can beat it for sheer brilliance of flower
+Ixia viridiflora is one of the most striking and unusual of our winter-rainfall bulbous plants and very few plants can beat it for sheer brilliance of colour.

 It is a winter-growing, summer-dormant, deciduous perennial.
-The root stock is a corm, usually about 1 cm in diameter.
+The root stock is a corm, usually about 10 mm in diameter.
 It is one of the taller ixias, with upright, narrow, grass-like leaves, 400-550 mm long.
-The inflorescence is a lax, many-flowered spike with12 to 20 flowers per spike, on a slender stem, 500 - 950 mm long.
+The inflorescence is a lax, many-flowered spike with 12 to 20 flowers per spike, on a slender stem, 500-950 mm long.

 Sadly, it is listed as Vulnerable in the Red Data Book, and is likely to be upgraded to Endangered in the near future, if the decline in numbers continues.